Henry "Jullundur" Smith: Later life

-In 1921 he retired and remained in India until 1925, when he returned to Clogher, County Tyrone.
+In 1921 he retired and remained in India until 1925, when he returned to Clogher.
+In 1924 Smith was called by Sir Michael O'Dwyer to testify in the O'Dwyer v.
+Nair Libel Case.

 Personal and family

-In 1898, Smith married an Indian Medical Service colleague.
+In 1898, Smith married Hester Dil Russel, an Indian Medical Service colleague.
 They had two sons.

 Death and legacy

-He died in 1859.
+Smith died in 1859.
 The Indian Pioneer wrote: "He was big, mentally, morally and physically and he operated on thousands upon thousands for two great Indian afflictions, cataract and stone.
 India mourns his going, the world honours him."

-Smith is considered an ophthalmology pioneer of the IMS, along with Herbert Herbert.
+He is considered an ophthalmology pioneer of the IMS, along with Herbert Herbert.
 A description of Smith is given in Derrick Vail's “The Man With the Cigar” (1973).